CodePathASUS17/GroupMyTrip/README.md

 The following are **required** functionality:

 - [ ] Students and login with their edu email ids
-- [ ] User can create a trip with atleast two people on the group
+- [ ] User can create a trip with at least two people on the group
 - [ ] A trip plan should have minimum information - Location, Date, duration of trip
 - [ ] User can swipe left/right on the trip proposal
 - [ ] Admin of the trip can approve/reject join request